zaius/docs/docs/steps/environment-variables.md

----
-lunr: true
-template: index.html
-title: steps / environment variables
+# steps / environment variables
-tags: a few tags for indexing
----

 env up in this